-As I read blogs, design websites and research trends in this Internet-infused, mobile-driven world, I have noticed a couple things that make websites good and effective tools for communication, inspiration and community building.
+There are many considerations that go into making websites good and effective tools for communication, inspiration and community building.
 When it comes down to building a website, it is important to realize that we make websites for people like us.
 People who look at websites have certain expectations when viewing content online, whether they realize it or not, so it’s important to make visiting your website an easy and enjoyable experience.
-If you are a blogger or business owner serious about your online performance, read on to make sure your websites have these main things!
+If you are a blogger or business owner serious about your online performance, read on to make sure your websites have these main things.

 1. A Customized Domain Name

 One of the first things to invest in for your website is a domain name.
-A customized .COM or .ORG is essential for any blog, business or organization looking to promote their content.
+A customized .COM or .ORG is essential for any blog, business or organization looking to promote their content (also it’s also okay to get creative with a .co or .blog, etc.).
 It shows professionalism and also makes finding your website much easier.
 I recommend searching GoDaddy for your domain names.
 Other hosting companies have options for domains as well, so it may be good to shop around for a bit too.

 Searching for a domain name can help narrow down your blog name or the focus of your website.
 Try to pick a name that is unique, recognizable and your own.
 It may also be a good idea to purchase several domain names that all link back to your main website so that users can access your site, even with spelling or grammar errors when trying to search your site.
 For example, my domain is GINA-ALYSE.COM, but it may be beneficial for me to purchase GINAALYSE.COM or variations of my name to make them all redirect to my site.
 Always build with your readers in mind!